vlrnsnk/todo-app/README.md

 ```

 5. Deployment to AWS EC2:
-- Provision an EC2 instance within a private VPC.
+- Provision an EC2 instance.
 - Deploy the Django application using a Git clone on the EC2 instance.

 Runs the app in the development mode.\